aregnak/flappybird/README.md

-Flappy Bird in SFML to learn more C++
+Flappy Bird in SFML v3.0 to learn more C++

+ToDo:
+- fix jumpSound and jumpBuffer in bird.----------
+- make the sound and font initializations in main.cpp cleaner
+- add comments